 In 2003, I accepted a tenure-track assistant professorship at the University of Puerto Rico, Mayagüez Campus.
 After earning tenure (2009) and becoming a full professor (2012), I took a leave of absence in 2013 to explore reviving a small independent school in Mississippi; while it lived, we renamed it MathEcoSpirit Academy.

-I returned to my position in Puerto Rico in 2014, and decided to leave in 2015 to teach at the North Carolina School of Science and Mathematics (NCSSM).
+I returned to my position in Puerto Rico in 2014, but decided to resign in 2015 to teach at the North Carolina School of Science and Mathematics (NCSSM).
 There, I produced two series of short videos.

 In 2016-2017, I taught at three different prisons in North Carolina, through UNC’s correctional education program.

 In 2017, I moved to Georgia to teach at South Gwinnett High School, a Title I school in metro Atlanta.
-I also work as an educational consultant for the Julia Robinson Mathematics Festival (JRMF) as Director of Festivals (June 2018 – March 2020) and Director of Outreach and Teaching (March 2020 – Present).
+During this time, I also began working as an educational consultant for the Julia Robinson Mathematics Festival (JRMF) as Director of Festivals (June 2018 – March 2020) and Director of Outreach and Teaching (March 2020 – Present).
 During COVID-19, I envisioned the creation of the JRMF Webinar Series.

 In February 2019, I received the 2018 Rosenthal Prize for Innovation and Inspiration in Math Teaching awarded by the National Museum of Mathematics (MoMath).